PagerDuty/backstage-plugin-docs/docs/capabilities.md

 ![service-entity-mapping](images/service-entity-mapping.png)

 This feature leverages the entity processor module to make the necessary updates to each Backstage entity configuration.
-The `PagerDutyPage` allows admins to see the status of each entity and decide wether to make the necessary change in source code to ensure the configuration is in sync.
+The `PagerDutyPage` allows admins to see the status of each entity and decide whether to make the necessary change in source code to ensure the configuration is in sync.

 ### Sync service dependencies between Backstage and PagerDuty

-The PagerDuty plugin allows users to keep service dependencies in-sync between Backstage and PagerDuty in an automated way.
+The PagerDuty plugin allows users to keep service dependencies in sync between Backstage and PagerDuty in an automated way.
 This feature is disabled by default but you can easily enable it in the PagerDuty Advanced Configurations Page in `PagerDutyPage`.

 ![Service-dependency-synchronization-strategy](images/dependency-sync-strategy.png)

-This feature allows you to sync service dependencies from **Backstage to PagerDuty**, **PagerDuty to Backstage** or **merge the dependencies from both sides**.
+This feature allows you to sync service dependencies from **Backstage to PagerDuty**, **PagerDuty to Backstage**, or **merge the dependencies from both sides**.

 ## Backend